datastaxdevs/workshop-ecommerce-app/README.md

 Complete the homework to earn the badge for this workshop (awarded at the end of the series).

 1. Rollup your sleeves, and modify the underlying product data.
-    a.
-Add your own product to the website.
+    - Add your own product to the website.
-        i. `INSERT` rows into the product, price, and category tables.
-Section [4a](https://github.com/datastaxdevs/workshop-ecommerce-app#-4a-execute-the-following-script-to-populate-the-tables-with-the-data-below) will provide some clues on to do that. ii.
-Navigate to your product, and add it to your shopping cart. iii.
-View the shopping cart.
+        1. `INSERT` rows into the product, price, and category tables.
+Section [4a](https://github.com/datastaxdevs/workshop-ecommerce-app#-4a-execute-the-following-script-to-populate-the-tables-with-the-data-below) will provide some clues on to do that.
+        2. Navigate to your product, and add it to your shopping cart.
+        3. View the shopping cart.
 2. Take a SCREENSHOT of the shopping cart containing your new product!
 3. Don't worry about submitting it just yet.
 We'll have instructions on how to do that at the end of the series!